skinkade/genint2prog/src/ch01-01-data.md

 Data can take the form of either single, individual values, or structures which can contain more than one value.

-## Scalar values

-The technical term for a piece of data that cannot be broken down any further is a **scalar**.
-We'll now go over the fundamental scalar types available to us in Clojure.
+Data can also be broken down into categories, which are called `types`.
+These types are related to how a piece of data is stored in the computer's memory.
+This section explains some of Clojure's core data types.

 ### Numbers

-There are two important things to note about numbers in computing:
-- there is a distinction between numbers with or without a decimal point
+In computering, there is a distinction between whole numbers and numbers with trailing decimal places.
-- the data types that hold numeric values have sizes, which determine how big a number they can represent *(is this relevant to a beginner?)*

-We'll address these points in more detail later on.
 For now, know that whole numbers without a decimal point are called **integers**, such as `1`, `100`, or `9841098`; and numbers with decimal points are called **floats**, such as `3.14` or `81.9841`.